Maianthemum salvinii: Description

 Plants grow from 0.75–1 m tall from rhizomes.
 Leafy, straight to arching stems are hairless and ribbed.

 Leaves

 There are usually more than 7 leaves along the stalk, set 2–4 cm apart; more closely spaced near the tip of the plant.
 They have short, 2–5 mm long petioles and are 15–23 cm long by 5–7.5 cm wide with evident veins.
 Leaf blades are hairless, lance- to egg-shaped with pointed tips and rounded to long-tapered bases and with flat (not undulating) edges.

 Inflorescence

-120 to 150 flowers are set in a complex raceme with a main axis 14–35 cm long that is hanging but straight.
+120 to 150 flowers are set in a complex raceme with a main axis long that is hanging but straight.
 The axis is ribbed, and smooth.
 There are 25 to 40 nodes along the main axis, set about 5 cm apart and set in helix along the main axis.
 Each node has 3 or 4 flowers set on slightly bent-back, drooping pedicels that are usually 15–25 (up to 30) mm long.